-By presenting real world examples which enforce and demonstrate the definitions and concepts explained, you will be able to get a better understanding of the threat social engineering plays in everyday life.
+By presenting real world examples, which enforce and demonstrate the definitions and concepts explained, you will get a better understanding of the threat social engineering plays in everyday life.

 Playing the Part

 When many ask, “What do you do for a living?”
 The discussion about social engineering comes up.
 For many it seems like it would impossible to gain physical access to a facility.
 Most people don’t realize how easy it is to gain physical access to most facilities by ‘playing the part’ or ‘looking as though you belong’.